What is MIP on an FHA mortgage loan?

 The amount you’ll pay depends upon the amount borrowed and the term, or duration, of the mortgage loan, as well as the loan-to-value (LTV) ratio.
 The premiums are based on the actual loan amount, so down payments are subtracted from the calculations.
 FHA loans require a minimum down payment of 3.5 percent, which makes them attractive to first-time homebuyers.

 For loans with terms longer than 15 years, annual MIP rates are between 0.8 percent and 1.05 percent.
-On a 30-year, $500,000 loan with 3.75 percent interest and an LTV of 96.5 percent, for example, a homeowner who made the minimum down payment of $17,500 would pay an upfront premium of $8,444.
-In addition, roughly $339 would be added to that borrower’s monthly mortgage payment, which would be held in escrow to pay the annual 0.85 percent MIP.
+On a 30-year, $500,000 loan with 3.75 percent interest and an LTV of 96.5 percent, for example, a homeowner who made the minimum down payment of $17,500 would pay an upfront premium of about $8,444.
+In addition, roughly $342 would be added to that borrower’s monthly mortgage payment, which would be held in escrow to pay the annual 0.85 percent MIP.

 How will this affect my total mortgage payment?

 FHA premiums are paid yearly, but are factored into your monthly escrow payment, which also includes local taxes and homeowners insurance.
-Everyone with an FHA loan is required to pay the MIP through their lender — in other words, no opting out to pay on your own or through a private mortgage insurance provider.
+Everyone with an FHA loan is required to pay the MIP through their lender or servicer — in other words, no opting out to pay on your own or through a private mortgage insurance provider.